plexus/conf-talks/2014-frozenrails/index.md

 But ecosystem is small and fragmented

-Ruby Core cares very little
+Is ruby-core paying attention?

-Time to move on?
+Are you?

 ---
-{: .big-image fullscreen-img="img/road.jpg" }
+{: .dark fullscreen-img="img/road.jpg" }

 [Image: Daniel Weinand](https://www.flickr.com/photos/weinand/5313296821)